yairfax/EmailMerge/README.md

 ### Debugging

 By default, EmailMerge runs in debug mode.
 This will print all the emails to `stdout`.
-Note that if you're including images in your email they will be base64 encoded in stdout, so the output will likely be unreadable.
+Note that if you're including images in your email they will be base64 encoded in `stdout`, so the output will likely be unreadable.
 To trunucate the output, consider piping EmailMerge through `head`:

 ```bash
 python driver.py [...] | head -n 50